BurtDS/cash-converter/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within this package, please send me an e-mail via [bert@bert.gent](mailto:bert@bert.gent).
-I'll get get back at you as soon as possible.
+I'll get back at you as soon as possible.

 ## Credits